 I hope that this information and tips about what to eat before a dirt bike race helps serious athletes and riders out there!
 With this info, you’ll be able to give yourself a better chance of powering through your next race without extreme fatigue or muscle failure.

-If you want to learn more, I’d encourage you to read more about nutrition with Nancy Clark’s Sports Nutrition guidebook.
+If you want to learn more about a good motocross diet, I’d encourage you to read more about nutrition with Nancy Clark’s Sports Nutrition guidebook.
 It’s a wealth of information for active people of all types!

-Have any more tips on what to eat to eat before a dirt bike race or nutrition and training for motocross or enduro?
+Have any more tips on what to eat before a dirt bike race or nutrition and training for motocross or enduro?
 Tell me about them below!